cow-killer/dualsense-led-configurator/README.md

 * Rainbow LED colors
 * Disco/Progress bar LED patterns

 Clicking any of those buttons (which have been labeled as unstable accordingly) will cause the program to loop indefinitely.
-You'll need to one of the following:
+You'll need to do one of the following:
 * Press `Enter` in the terminal window to either close the application or keep it from looping
 * force exit the application through your system monitor
 * disconnect your DS